 “On the one hand that’s indeed a big risk, to go from a very well-paid and vice president position.
 Why would you want to leave?
 However, on the flip side, I was not happy.
 So, mentally, that’s not a big risk.
 The purpose of life is to pursue happiness, and I was not happy.
 Then what’s the risk?”

-At the moment, Zoom has employed over 2,000 people and has earned a revenue of $663.5 million in the second quarter of 2021.
+At the moment, Zoom has employed over 2,000 people and reported earning a revenue growth of 300% in 2021.
 Zoom launched one of the most successful IPOs in 2019.
-The pandemic attracted hordes of new users to the platform in 2020, thus doubling their market valuation, which currently stands at roughly $42 billion.
+The pandemic attracted hordes of new users to the platform in 2020, thus doubling its market valuation, which currently stands at roughly $35.3 billion.

 The fear of failure should never be a reason not to try your hand at something again.
 A lot of startups fail.
 While failure should never be the goal, we should be able to learn some lessons from it when and if it happens and use these lessons as inspiration to implement in our next ventures.